AcumenNations/Best_Seller_Story_Teller/chapter1.md

 constellations of bioluminescent plankton, and the dais floated above the floor.
 The symbols on the archway sparked, sending beams of light through the ceiling and into the sea.
 Far above, in the bay off Santorini, the water churned.
-A whirlpool formed, not of destruction but of rising, as
+A whirlpool formed, not of destruction but of rising, as if the sea itself were inhaling to reveal the path below.